oleg-kuibar/time-agent/docs/getting-started.md

 1. Go to GitHub Developer Settings
 2. Create a new GitHub App:
-   - Name: "Weekly PR Reports"
+   - Name: "Git Time Harvest"
    - Homepage URL: Your app's URL
    - Webhook URL: Your webhook endpoint
    - Permissions: